artefactual/archivematica-storage-service-docs/administrators.rst

    :width: 80%
    :alt: Storage Service packages screen.

-A Package is a file that Archivematica has stored in the Storage Service, commonly an Archival Information Package (AIP).
-Dissemination Information Packages (DIPs) which have been stored and Transfers which have been sent to backlog will also be reflected in the Packages tab.
+A package is a file that Archivematica has stored in the Storage Service, commonly an Archival Information Package (AIP).
+Dissemination Information Packages (DIPs) which have been stored and transfers which have been sent to backlog will also be listed in the Packages tab.

 AIPs cannot be created or deleted through the Storage Service interface, though a deletion request can be submitted through Archivematica that must be approved or rejected by the Storage Service administrator.
 To learn more about deleting an AIP, see :ref:`Deleting an AIP <archivematica:delete-aip>`.

-Stored DIPs cannot be deleted through either the Storage Service or Archivematica interfaces.
+Stored DIPs can be deleted through the Storage Service interface by choosing the "Delete" option in the "Actions" column.

 Deletion requests for transfers are automatically generated when all of the objects from the transfer have successfully been stored in AIPs.

 For more information about Fixity Status, see :ref:`Fixity <fixity>`.

 .. _administration: